 The RSC evaluation has given us the knowledge to better inform future work in Dollo Ado itself, across the region and globally.
 It also offers valuable insight into creating sustainable economies in remote refugee-hosting regions worldwide.

 The IKEA Foundation has learned five major lessons from this evaluation, which we can use when creating future programmes to help displaced people rebuild their lives.
-Interested in what those lessons are?
-Click here to see what we have learned and do some interactive learning yourself.
+Click here to read the evaluation in full.